Follow Us

 1) completed enrolment application form

-2) the evidence of IELTS proficiency (Average Score of 5.5) or equivalent,
+2) the evidence of IELTS proficiency (Average Score of 5.5) or equivalent

-3) copies of High School Certificate or equivalent secondary schooling outcome, qualifications/work experience and
+3) copies of High School Certificate or equivalent secondary schooling outcome, qualifications/work experience

 5) evidence of funds and access to it